-Alarm acgwAdminStateChange

-OID

-UID 1.3.6.1.4.1.5003.9.10.1.21.2.0.7

-Description Sent when Graceful Shutdown comme nces and ends.

-Default Severity Major

-Event Type processingErrorAlarm

-Probable Cause outOfService (71)

-Alarm Severity Condition <text></text> Corrective Action

-Major Admin state changed to shutting down Network element admin state change alarm: Gateway is shutting down.
+Alarm acgwAdminStateChange OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.7 Description Sent when Graceful Shutdown commences and ends.
+Default Severity Major Event Type processingErrorAlarm Probable Cause outOfService (71) Alarm Severity Condition <text></text> Corrective Action Major Admin state changed to shutting down Network element admin state change alarm: Gateway is shutting down.
 No time limit.
 No corrective action is required.
-A network administrator took an action to gracefully lock the device
+A network administrator took an action to gracefully lock the device.
 Major Admin state changed to locked Locked No corrective action is required.
 A network administrator took an action to lock the device, or a graceful lock timeout occured.
 Cleared Admin state changed to unlocked - No corrective action is required.
 A network administrator has taken an action to unlock the device.

-7.3.7.12 Operational Status Change Alarm
+7.3.7.13 Operational Status Change Alarm

-Table 7-48: acOperationalStateChange
+Table 7-49: acOperationalStateChange

 Alarm acOperationalStateChange

-OID 1.3.6.1.4.1.5003.9.10.1.21.2.0 ).15
+OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.15

-Description Sent if the operational state or goes to enabled. f the node goes to disabled; cleare ed when the operational state of the node
+Description Sent if the operational state o goes to enabled.
+Sent if the operational state of the node goes to disabled; cleared when the operational state of the node goes to enabled.

-Default Severity Major Major
+Default Severity Major

 Event Type processingErrorAlarm

 Probable Cause outOfService (71)

 Alarm Severity Condition <text></text> Corrective Action

 Major Operational state changed to disabled Network element operational state change alarm.
 Operational state is disabled.
 The alarm is cleared when the operational state of the node goes to enabled.
 In IP systems, check for initialization errors - in IP systems the operational state of the node is disabled if the device fails to properly initialize.
 Look for other alarms and Syslogs that might provide additional information about the error.

 Cleared Operational state changed to enabled - -